 Abstract Meaning Example section Background/ introduction The current state of knowledge - what do we know.
 Cannabis use is common among those with opioid use disorders BUT - something is wrong with but it remains unclear whether cannabis use is associated with what we know. an increase or reduction in illicit opioid use.
 The missing piece that this To extend upon previous longitudinal studies with limited follow- paper/presentation/study will ups, the current study examined a within-person reciprocal address. relationship between cannabis and heroin use at several follow- ups over 18-20-years.
 Methodology How the paper/ The Australian Treatment Outcome Study recruited 615 people presentation/study reached its with heroin dependence in 2001-2002 and reinterviewed at three- findings. , 12-, 24-, 36-months, 11 and 18-20-years post-baseline.
 Heroin and cannabis use were assessed at each time point using the Opiate Treatment Index.
 A random intercept cross-lagged panel model was conducted to identify within-person relationships between cannabis use and heroin use at subsequent follow-ups.
 Results What the paper/ After accounting for a range of demographic, other substance presentation/study found. use, mental and physical health measures, an increase in cannabis use at 24-months was associated with an increase in heroin use at 36-months (Estimate = 0.21, SE = 0.10, p = 0.03).
-Additionally, an increase in heroin use at three-months and 24- months post-baseline was associated with a decrease in cannabis use at 12-months (Estimate = -0.27, SE = 0.09, p < 0.01) and 36-months post-baseline (Estimate = -0.22, SE = 0.08, p B' Marie III and III and III and III <0.01).
+Additionally, an increase in heroin use at three-months and 24- months post-baseline was associated with a decrease in cannabis use at 12-months (Estimate = $-0.27$ , SE = $0.09$ , p < $0.01$ ) and 36-months post-baseline (Estimate = $-0.22$ , SE = $0.08$ , p <0.01).
 All other cross-lagged associations were not significant.
 Discussion What the results actually mean.
 Although there was some evidence of a significant relationship and between cannabis and heroin use at earlier follow-ups, this was conclusions sparse and inconsistent across time-points.
-Overall, there was insufficient evidence to suggest a unidirectional or bidirectional relationship between the use of these substances.
-Implications AND this is why these findings Caution should be taken given the emergence of cannabis-based implications matter to the wider community, interventions for those using opioids. clinicians, people with interventions for those using opioids. lived/living experience, First Nations people, policy.
-Disclosure of How the study or researchers The authors have no disclosures to declare.
-This work was funded interest were funded if relevant to by the Australian National Health and Medical Research Council statement interpreting the results (NHMRC) Project Grant number APP1147212, and supported by , an NHMRC PhD scholarship awarded to Jack Wilson, and NHMRC Fellowships to Christina Marel, Katherine L. Mills, Paul S. Haber and Maree Teesson.
-The project was also supported by Matilda Centre funding.
+Overall, there was insufficient evidence to suggest a unidirectional or bidirectional AND relationship between the use of these substances.
+Implications AND this is why these findings Caution should be taken given the emergence of cannabis-based matter to the wider community, interventions for those using opioids. clinicians, people with lived/living experience, First Disclosure of Nations people, policy.
+How the study or researchers The authors have no disclosures to declare.
+This work was funded interest were funded if relevant to by the Australian National Health and Medical Research Council statement interpreting the results (NHMRC) Project Grant number APP1147212, and supported by Statement interpreting the results an NHMRC PhD scholarship awarded to Jack Wilson, and NHMRC Fellowships to Christina Marel, Katherine L. Mills, Paul S. Haber and Maree Teesson.
+The project was also supported by Matilda Centre funding. was also supported by Platitua Cellife fulfullig.